Career Services offers:

 - There is no "right" way to format a resume.
 Resumes vary as much as individual personalities do.
 The key factor determining whether your resume is effective is whether you are getting interviews.

 - Browse sample resumes found online and in career search books and publications can give you insight into layouts and techniques that are effective.
 Steer clear of templates.
-Exception: Optimal Resume.
+Exceptions: Resumes for America and the BodJobs Resume Creator.

 - Call employer's human resources office and request the complete job description for the position you are applying to.
 Compare what they require with your skills and experience.